IndigoUnited/spoonjs-www/doc/ApiReference/joint.md

 `protected method` _downcast(event, [args])_

 Fires an event downwards the chain.
+If a node listens to it, the propagation will stop for that tree.

 **Parameters**: